openfun/jitsi-k8s/README.md

 The goal of this project is to deploy a scalable [Jitsi](https://github.com/jitsi/jitsi-meet) infrastructure on a Kubernetes cluster.

-In its current state, this project only allows to deploy the "Jibri" component.

 ## Architecture

 This repository is composed of two parts: